 Seized by a Juggernaut

 Struggling to get to her feet, Pam finally regains her equilibrium and dashes for the door.
 Behind hind her, Leatherface explodes from the metal door and charges Pam like a lion charges a fawn.
 Pam burst through the screen door to daylight just before being seized by the behemoth.
 As Leatherface envelopes Pam, the mask of flayed human skin looks curiously like a an ear-to-ear grin.
 Pam’s feet dangle and kick helplessly in vain.
-Effortlessly, Leatherface drags her to the kitchen kicking and screaming before firmly planting Pam on a meathook before proceeding to rend Kirk with a chainsaw.
+Effortlessly, Leatherface drags her to the kitchen kicking and screaming before firmly planting Pam on a meathook and proceeding to disincorporate Kirk with a chainsaw.
 Not a drop of blood is spilled, the effect it terrifying.

 Meet the Family